Venom9718/Venom9718/README.md

 # 👋 Hi ya, I'm Venom
-🤤 I'm a discord and code addict.
+🤤 I'm a discord/coding addict.

 💪 Mostly used language is javascript.